 Several of our characters are from the period around the War Between the States, a terrible epoch of our past, and they deal frankly with the complex issues of that time; J. C. Penney discusses the despair of the Great Depression.
 The fact that America has had such intense struggles and risen beyond them to become a beacon of liberty to the world is a cause for celebrating, and we basically present it that way.

 Also, while not all of our characters were Christians in the orthodox sense, they viewed the world through an essentially Judeo-Christian framework.
 This has been the dominant worldview of Western civilization for centuries (at least until the last generation or so).
 To neglect this aspect of their lives completely would be intellectually and academically dishonest.
 The extent of discussion of this area will, of course, vary by character, setting, and specific program.

 By presenting these historical figures and their accomplishments, we seek to inspire our audiences to fulfill their greatest potential in their roles as leaders, employees, family members, and citizens.
 In a society that seems to desire to know all the "dirt" on would-be heroes, we believe that heroes can be useful tools in encouraging others to do their best; therefore, we emphasize the positive traits in our characters.

 This is not to say we totally ignore the "warts" they had.
-They were men: all men have sins, flaws, and other shortcomings.
+They were human: all men and women have sins, flaws, and other shortcomings.
 To overlook those negative traits would also be intellectually dishonest.
 We do not gloss over them, but neither do we dwell on them.
-Actually, seeing how these men failed at times and yet persevered can, itself, be an encouragement to the rest of us.
-None of them were superhuman; they were "just men" like we are, yet they were used to accomplish great things.
+Actually, seeing how these men and women failed at times and yet persevered can, itself, be an encouragement to the rest of us.
+None of them were superhuman; they were "just men and women" like we are, yet they were used to accomplish great things.